Expertium/expertium.github.io/Benchmark.md

 Higher is better.
 Black caps are 99% confidence intervals.  <br />
 Now ranking is very different.
 This isn't too surprising, considering that AUC is completely uncorrelated with both RMSE and log loss. <br />
-It's interesting that the AUC score of HLR is 0.631, much higher than 0.54, which is what Duolingo reported in their paper.
+It's interesting that the AUC of HLR is 0.631, much higher than 0.54, which is what Duolingo reported in their paper.
 Granted, 0.631 is not that impressive either.
-In fact, all spaced repetition algorithms have rather unimpressive AUC scores. <br />
+In fact, all spaced repetition algorithms have rather unimpressive AUC. <br />
-Unsurprisingly, AVG has an AUC score close to 0.5.
+Unsurprisingly, AVG has an AUC close to 0.5.
 Since it always outputs a constant, it cannot differentiate between forgotten and recalled cards. <br />
-It is somewhat surprising that NN-17 has a relatively low AUC score, given that it combines the best of both worlds​  -  ​a model of human memory supplemented with a neural network.
+It is somewhat surprising that NN-17 has a relatively low AUC, given that it combines the best of both worlds​  -  ​a model of human memory supplemented with a neural network.
 Granted, the goal  was not to create the perfect algorithm; rather, the goal was to emulate SM-17. <br />
 Jarrett's implementation of Transformer doesn't perform well according to all 3 metrics, so if any neural network experts think, "I bet I can do better!" they are welcome.
 I think it's probably because each algorithm is only trained for 5 epochs, which is more than enough for FSRS and other simple models, but not enough for complex models.

 Let's address GRU-P. As you can see, it outperforms all other algorithms by all three metrics.
 So you're probably wondering "If predicting R directly is better than predicting an intermediate value first, why not do that?".
 Here's what happens when you let an algorithm predict R directly.